 - Depression is also commonly seen among older people, a major cause of malnutrition.

 - Dysphagia, or difficulty in swallowing was seen to be the cause for eating less in 50% of participants in one 2002 study.

 - Dental defects also contribute to the problem according to a Spanish study.

 - Dehydration, a fall in levels of sodium and potassium are seen to cause disorientation and several other problems.

 Have you noticed any significant changes – weight loss, decreased appetite, changes in smell and taste, tiredness, slow healing of wounds – in your loved one?
 If so, you may want to explore the reasons behind these changes and consider the benefits of an Assisted Living facility.

 Preventing malnutrition and under-nourishment.

-More physical activity, regular meal and sleep times – all of this is conducive to healthy eating.
+More physical activity, regular meals, and sleep times – all of these are conducive to healthy eating.
 Many residents find that the recently absent appetite now makes something of a comeback after moving to Assisted Living.
-Better energy levels, improved moods and an increase in general wellbeing will likely accompany that renewed interest in eating.
+Better energy levels, improved moods, and an increase in general wellbeing will likely accompany that renewed interest in eating.